Seneca Lake AVA

-Seneca Lake is an American Viticultural Area (AVA) surrounding Seneca Lake, the largest of the eleven Finger Lakes in upstate New York, approximately 35 mi south of Lake Ontario within portions of Seneca, Ontario, Schuyler and Yates counties.
+Seneca Lake (/sɛnɛkæ/ Se-ne-ca) is an American Viticultural Area (AVA) surrounding Seneca Lake, the largest of the eleven Finger Lakes in upstate New York, approximately 35 mi south of Lake Ontario within portions of Seneca, Ontario, Schuyler and Yates counties.
+It was established as the nation's 149^{th} and the state's seventh appellation on July 3, 2003 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Ms. Beverly Stamp of Lakewood Vineyards in Watkins Glen, New York, on behalf of herself and local vintners proposing the viticultural area named "Seneca Lake."
+The area also was the second sub-appellation designated within the long established Finger Lakes viticultural area.

-Effective January 24, 2003, the Homeland Security Act of 2002 divided the Bureau of Alcohol, Tobacco and Firearms (ATF) into two new agencies, the Alcohol and Tobacco Tax and Trade Bureau {TTB) in Treasury and the Bureau of Alcohol, Tobacco, Firearms, and Explosives in the Department of Justice.
+Effective January 24, 2003, the Homeland Security Act of 2002 divided the Bureau of Alcohol, Tobacco and Firearms (ATF) into two new agencies, the Alcohol and Tobacco Tax and Trade Bureau (TTB) in Treasury and the Bureau of Alcohol, Tobacco, Firearms, and Explosives (BATFE) in the Department of Justice (DOJ).
 The regulation and taxation of alcohol beverages remained a function of the Treasury and the responsibility of TTB.
 References to the former ATF and the new TTB reflects the time frame, before or after January 24, 2003.

-Seneca Lake AVA was established on July 2, 2003 by the TTB after reviewing the petition submitted by Ms. Beverly Stamp of Lakewood Vineyards in Watkins Glen, New York, on behalf of herself and local vintners proposing the viticultural area named "Seneca Lake."
-The AVA is the second sub-appellation established within the Finger Lakes viticultural area.